Integrating infinitesimal (super) actions: Abstract

 \section{Abstract}

-Let $G$ be a (super) Lie group, $\Liealg g$ its (super) Lie algebra and let $\rho$ be a representation of $\Liealg g$ as (smooth) vector fields on a (super) manifold $M$.
-We will show that there exists a smooth (left) action of $G$ on $M$ such that $\rho$ is the map that associates the fundamental vector field on $M$ to an algebra element if the following two conditions are satisfied: $G$ is simply connected and all (smooth, even) vector fields $\rho(X)$ are complete.
-In the non-super case this proof reduces to a geometric proof of the result of Richard Palais.
+In this paper we generalize some results of Richard Palais to the case of Lie supergroups and Lie superalgebras.
+More precisely, let $G$ be a Lie supergroup, $\Liealg g$ its Lie superalgebra and let $\rho$ be an infinitesimal action (a representation) of $\Liealg g$ on a supermanifold $M$.
+We will show that there always exists a local (smooth left) action of $G$ on $M$ such that $\rho$ is the map that associates the fundamental vector field on $M$ to an algebra element (we will say that the action integrates $\rho$).
+We also show that if $\rho$ is univalent, then there exists a unique maximal local action of $G$ on $M$ integrating $\rho$.
+And finally we show that if $G$ is simply connected and all (smooth, even) vector fields $\rho(X)$ are complete then there exists a global (smooth left) action of $G$ on $M$ integrating $\rho$.
+Omitting all references to the super setting will turn our proofs into variations of those of Palais.